Suraj-chawhan/Litbros-assesment-/README.md

 python train.py
 ```

-After training, `saved_model.pth` will be created in the project root.
+After training, `mask_model.pth` will be created in the project root.

 ---